Houdini 21.0 Crowd simulations

 string

-Created by the Crowd Source SOP when Create Group is enabled.
+Created by the Crowd Source SOP when Group Name is turned on.
 This attribute can be used to differentiate agents created from a particular source.

 On point